MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 # Overview of SAP integration with Power Platform (preview)

-[This article is pre-release documentation and is subject to change.]
+[This article is prerelease documentation and is subject to change.]

 SAP ERP is a centralized system of record that facilitates the management of data and business processes between many departments within an organization.
 SAP ERP, developed by SAP SE, serves as the primary enterprise resource planning application for many businesses worldwide.